 Please click on the following link to view Dr. Estrella's Resume.

 Dr. Estrella earned a doctorate of education with honors from Sage College of Albany, a master’s degree in Science Education from Pace University and a masters degree in educational leadership from Baruch College.
 She holds a bachelor of science from Fordham University Marymount, where she double majored in biology and chemistry.
 Dr. Estrella has been certified by the Connecticut State Department of Education as a superintendent of schools and for intermediate administration and supervision.

-Dr. Estrella and her husband have three children, fourteen-year-old twin sons and an eighteen-year-old daughter.
+Dr. Estrella and her husband have three children, teenage twin sons and an older daughter.
 Their twins currently attend high school at Norwalk Public Schools and their daughter is in college.